This essay is about the single First World War casualty commemorated by the Commonwealth War Graves Commission in Oregon.

 Soon after proceeding on leave, he and his fiancé left Barons for Portland, Oregon, to look after Helena Comstock’s mother who had fallen ill.
 Later in the year Bert Brennen too fell ill, suffering another attack of pneumonia, almost certainly following a bout of ‘flu.
 He died of ‘acute dilation of the heart during an attack of broncho pneumonia ’ on 18 December 1918 at his fiancé’s home at 331 14th Street, Portland.

 He was buried in Lincoln Memorial Park (formerly Mount Scott Cemetery), Portland on the afternoon of 20 December.
-His grave is marked by a flat Commonwealth War Graves Commission marker—it incorrectly show his date of death as being on 12 December.
+His grave is marked by a flat Commonwealth War Graves Commission marker, which was replaced in 2019 with a new marker showing the correct date of death.
 Also buried there is Seaman Donald Clement Long, Royal Navy, who died on 6 March 1943, aged 18.

 Private Bert Brennen is commemorated on page 373 of the Canadian First World War Book of Remembrance (incorrectly spelled ‘Brennan’); that page is displayed on 14 August.